-- Make sure all exterior doors are tight fitting and weatherproofed at the bottom.
+- Make sure all exterior doors are tight-fitting and weatherproofed at the bottom.

 For controlling rats indoors, using traps is best.
 When rodenticides (toxic baits) are used in structures, rats can die in inaccessible locations such as within walls or ceilings.
 In hot weather, the stench of a dead rat can be unbearable and can necessitate cutting a hole in the wall to remove the carcass.
 Also, ectoparasites such as fleas and mites often leave dead rat carcasses and can infest the entire house if the carcass isn’t removed promptly.

 Trapping is the safest and most effective method for controlling rats in and around homes, garages, and other structures.
-Because snap traps can be used over and over, trapping is less costly than poison baits but more labor intensive.
+Because snap traps can be used over and over, trapping is less costly than poison baits but more labor-intensive.
 Traps can be set and left indefinitely in areas such as attics where rats have been a problem in the past.
-The simple, wooden rat-size snap trap is the least expensive option, but some people prefer the newer plastic, single-kill rat traps, because they are easier to set and to clean.
+The simple, wooden rat-sized snap trap is the least expensive option, but some people prefer the newer plastic, single-kill rat traps because they are easier to set and clean.
 Snap traps with large plastic treadles are especially effective, but finding the best locations to set traps is often more important than what type of trap is used.
 Generally, young rats can’t be trapped until they are about a month old, which is when they leave the nest to venture out for food.

-Nutmeats, dried fruit, bacon, or a piece of kibbled pet food can be an attractive bait for traps.
+Nutmeats, dried fruit, bacon, or a piece of kibbled pet food can be attractive bait for traps.
 Fasten the bait securely to the trigger of the trap with light string, thread, or fine wire so the rodent will spring the trap when attempting to remove the food.
 Even glue can be used to secure the bait to the trigger.
 Soft baits such as peanut butter and cheese can be used, but rats sometimes take soft baits without setting off the trap.
 Set traps so the trigger is sensitive and will spring easily.